 Vacation Rentals & Short-Term Rentals

-All properties offered for rent less than 30 days require a Scottsdale license
+All properties offered for rent less than 30 days require a Scottsdale license.

 Scottsdale Ordinance 4566 requires rental property owners/operators to obtain a Scottsdale license for each property and comply with several safety, health and neighborhood notification requirements.